Studies show UnitedHealthcare beats competition on total cost of care using best-practice methodologies

 About the studies

 ZS Associates: In a survey of providers and carriers.
-ZS Associates found that UnitedHealthcare payment integrity solutions drive 1.5% to 3.8% higher total cost of care savings than other top national health insurance carriers.
+ZS Associates found that UnitedHealthcare payment integrity solutions may help drive higher total cost of care savings than other top national health insurance carriers.
 Another conclusion from the survey was that providers do consider payment integrity when contracting with payers, with 85% indicating they would be willing to offer a higher discount, or a reduction in their contracted rates, in exchange for a more flexible approach to payment integrity.

 What does this mean for employers?